lanl-aea/waves/waves/modsim_template/docs/resources_guidebook.rst

 within Python files and adds it to the Sphinx pages where requested.

 The Sphinx configuration file ``conf.py.in`` is set up with the modsim template metadata, variables, extensions, and settings required to build the documentation.
+Note the added ``.in`` extension for parameter substitution compatibility.
 It also includes definition of mock modules required to run the `Sphinx automodule`_ on functions expecting specific environment configurations.
 For the rectangle simulation, mock modules for Abaqus and `Cubit`_ :cite:`cubit` are required to parse all dosctrings.
 A custom theme is defined in the configuration file: ``_static/custom.css``.
 The theme is defined in HTML format and, for the template, simply defines the max width of the generated pages.

+The modsim template sets up separate building of the documentation and the report.
+The report uses its own shorter ``conf.py.in``.
+Note the lack of the Sphinx automodule and mock modules due to its focus on results reporting.

 ***
 Git